IvanTeoEngKiat/secure-web-application/README.md

 # secure-web-application
+An online store that mitigates the **OWASP TOP 10** of 2021

-#Languages and Frameworks used
+# Languages and Framework used
-Python
+- Python
-Django
+- Django
-Html & Css
+- Html & Css